LOADING ...

 Calling by names and adoring them with the properties of woods,

-all deities reside in the human breast.
+that all reside in the human breast.

 Videos